-You should first submit a complaint or report to the Equal Employment Opportunity Commission before moving forward with some types of cases.
+Before proceeding with some cases, you should first submit a complaint or report to the Equal Employment Opportunity Commission (EEOC).
 EEOC is in charge of upholding anti-discrimination laws.
 You can file claims due to discrimination based on race, color, religion, sex, national origin, age, disability, genetic information, or retaliation.

-That said, California has a more comprehensive list of anti-discrimination laws, including veteran/military status, sexual and domestic abuse victims, etc. If your discrimination claim falls under any of the categories that aren't handled by the EEOC, you can submit a complaint with California Fair Employment and Housing Act (FEHA).
+That said, California has a more comprehensive list of anti-discrimination laws, including veteran/military status, sexual and domestic abuse victims, etc. If your discrimination claim falls under any of the categories that the EEOC doesn't handle, you can submit a complaint to California Fair Employment and Housing Act (FEHA).

-That said, it's best to retain a California employment lawyer to help you approach the process in the right way.
-Your employment lawyer in California can help you gather evidence, file the proper paperwork, approach the right agencies, and represent you in negotiations and in court.
+That said, it's best to retain a California employment lawyer to help you approach the process correctly.
+Your employment lawyer in California can help you gather evidence, file the proper paperwork, approach the right agencies, and represent you in negotiations and court.